lekkimworld/salesforce-tokenexchange-poc/README.md

 # salesforce-tokenexchange-poc #
 This repo describes how to configure Salesforce to use the token exchange flow and how to try it out against a user in an actual org.
+The token exchange flow works by having an Apex handler in Salesforce that is called to validate the supplied token and return - or optionally create - a user matching the token in Salesforce.
+The Apex handler for this example can be found at `force-app/main/default/MyTokenExchangeHandler.cls` in this repo.
+The implementation validates an incoming JWT minted and signed outside Salesforce with a public key from Certificate and Key Management.

 ## Requirements ##
 Below I assume you have the following installed and you know how to work the terminal.